yan-aint-nickname/dead-simple-service-template/README.md

 ## Tests

-I prefer tests in other module/directory but here it's not sutable
+I prefer tests in other module/directory but here it's not suitable

 ```bash
 go test ./http